-The Organic Foods Production Act (7 U.S.C.
-6518 (a)) directed the Secretary of Agriculture to establish a National Organic Standards Board to assist in the development of standards for substances to be used in organic production and to advise the Secretary on any other aspects of the implementation of the Act.
-In Section 6503 (a) of the Act, the Secretary was directed to establish an organic certification program.
-The National Organic Program (NOP) has become the governmental institution responsible for this and is the means through which the NOSB provides advice and assistance to the Secretary of Agriculture.
+In 1990, the Organic Foods Production Act (OFPA: 7 U.S.C.
+6518 (a)) directed the Secretary of Agriculture to "establish a National Organic Standards Board (in accordance with the Federal Advisory Committee Act (FACA)) ... to assist in the development of standards for substances to be used in organic production and to advise the Secretary on any other aspects of the implementation" of the Act.
+Section 6503 (a) of the OFPA requires that the Secretary "shall establish an organic certification program ... and shall consult with the NOSB" (6503(c)).
+The National Organic Program (NOP) is the governmental institution responsible for implementing the OFPA and is the means through which the NOSB provides advice and assistance to the Secretary of Agriculture.
+The NOSB, as a FACA advisory committee, must conduct business in the open, under the requirements of P.L.
+94-409, also known as "Government in the Sunshine Act" (5 U.S.C.552b).